 - Providing training for staff

 - Our PSHE and Wellbeing Framework

-- Our PSHE Coordinators network meetings (Primary and Secondary) held twice a term
+- Our PSHE Coordinators network meetings (Primary and Secondary) held once a term

 - A local CPD Programme